jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

 **why don't I write about them?**

-In the grand scheme I'm writing little that hasn't been spoken and written ten thousand times prior.
+In the grand scheme of things, I'm writing little that hasn't been spoken and written ten thousand times prior.
 My life is pretty tame.
 Chances are a hundred years after my death nothing of me will be remembered by anyone - and that's fine by me!
 But people I love *today* stand to suffer as a result of me writing and this makes things tricky.

 **identity, the internet and permanence**